-If the outcome of the conference with the college president or designee is not to the student's satisfaction or if the time for a response has expired, the student has ten college business days to file a written Notice of Appeal and to request a conference with the college board of trustees.
-The appeal notice must be filed in writing within ten college business days of the date of the written level four response.
-The requested conference will be placed on the agenda for the next scheduled board meeting after the receipt of the written Notice of Appeal/request for a conference.
+If the conference's outcome with the college president or designee is not to the student's satisfaction, or if the time for a response has expired, the student has ten college business days to file a written Notice of Appeal and request a conference with the college board of trustees.
+Students must file the written appeal notice within ten college business days of the written level four response date.
+The college board of trustees will place the requested conference on the agenda for the next scheduled board meeting after receiving the written Notice of Appeal/request for a conference.

-The complaint will be presented in an open or closed meeting in accordance with the Texas Open Meetings Act and other applicable law.
-The board shall hear the complaint and may request that the administration provide an explanation for the decisions at the preceding levels.
+The student will present their complaint in an open or closed meeting in accordance with the Texas Open Meetings Act and other applicable law.
+The board shall hear the complaint and may request that the administration explain the decisions at the preceding levels.
 It may give notice of its decision orally or in writing at any time up to and including the next regularly scheduled board meeting.
-If for any reason the board fails to reach a decision regarding the complaint by the end of the next regularly scheduled meeting, the lack of a response by the board upholds the administrative decision at level four.
+If for any reason the Board fails to reach a decision regarding the complaint by the end of the next regularly scheduled meeting, the lack of a response by the board upholds the administrative decision at level four.